Skip to main content

 While this works well in a lot of cases, the accuracy is not perfect.

-For any cell containing an instance of these commands be sure to tick the "background" cell setting.
-This will prevent execution from permanently blocking the notebook UX.
+It is common to use file-watcher-enabled compilers/bundlers (e.g., npm start devwatchexec, etc.) in the background during development.
+For any cell containing an instance of these commands, tick the background cell setting.
+This will prevent execution from permanently blocking the Notebook UX.

 Once ticked notice the "Background Task" label shows up in the cell status bar!